tmarktaylor/monotable/doc/more_examples.rst

   one character less than the format string (width=12;wrap) specified.
 This behaviour is a side affect of using Python textwrap to implement the format option.
-- If you want the column to be exactly N characters wide, add the fixed format option like this: (width=12;wrap;fixed)

 Fix column width
 ----------------